 1.4.10 Inventory & Check in – Arrange on the Landlord’s behalf for the preparation of a professionally compiled independent inventory and check in prior to the commencement of the Tenancy.
 Gibbs Gillespie will notify the Landlord in advance of the additional charge before proceeding.
 If an inventory is not prepared the Landlord could jeopardise any claim on the Deposit.
 Gibbs Gillespie reserves the right to reject any instruction should the Landlord refuse to have a professionally compiled independent inventory.
 Where Gibbs Gillespie are holding the deposit on behalf of the Landlord we will insist on an independent inventory being compiled.
 The Landlord should note that the inventory companies are independent of Gibbs Gillespie and Gibbs Gillespie cannot accept any responsibility for their error or omissions.

-- collect and hold an amount, equal to six weeks’ rent, as deposit paid by the Tenant, or,
+- collect and hold an amount, equal to five weeks’ rent, as deposit paid by the Tenant (for annual rentals of under £50,000; where the annual rent is £50,000 or more, an amount equal to six weeks’ rent will be held), or,

 Where a Landlord does not wish to accept potential Tenants using the Zero Deposit Guarantee you must advise Gibbs Gillespie, in writing, prior to marketing of the Property for let.